1914090/PRACTICAL-REPORT-/Practical report.md

 Sample of 2nd matrix: | e=5 f=6 |
 | f=7 h=8 |
 Enter The Valve of a: 7
-Enter The Valve of b: 5
+Enter The Valve of b: 5 ko
 Enter The Valve of c: 4
 Enter The Valve of d: 0
 Enter The Valve of e: 3